aviemet/bp-allocation/README.md

 ## TODO

-- **Rate limit the texts and resend failed texts**
+- Rate limit the texts and resend failed texts
 - Show number of voted complete members
 - Remove RTF from SMS
+- Fix wording on button to remove member from theme

 - Move data inputs from top of page to modal
 - Add sorting to pledge inputs
 - Find a better way to display text/email buttons
-- Fix wording on button to remove member from theme
 - Add send buttons to member list for active sms/emails
 - Get tests working properly
+- Add confirmation dialog to destructive button actions -- ResetOrgFundsButton

-- Fix member import to not fail if last name or first name is not present
+- **Fix member import to not fail if last name or first name is not present**